LSSTDESC/TXPipe/docs/src/datatypes.rst

 TXPipe stage input and output files are all represented by a class which defines their type and various other pieces of information.

-Some of these classes are generic, like :py:class:`~txpipe.data_types.base.HDFFile` or :py:class:`~txpipe.data_types.base.TextFile`, and some are more specific, like :py:class:`~txpipe.data_types.types.ShearCatalog`.
+Generic data types, such as HDF and Text file types, are inherited from ceci.
+TXPipe defines more specific types, like :py:class:`~txpipe.data_types.types.ShearCatalog`.

 The available types are described below.

-.. automodule:: txpipe.data_types.base
-   :members:
-   :undoc-members:
-   :show-inheritance:

-.. automodule:: txpipe.data_types.types
+.. automodule:: txpipe.data_types
    :members:
    :undoc-members:
    :show-inheritance: